Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Don't forget about taxes

 The factor many budding entrepreneurs forget is taxes.
-No matter what kind of hustle you start, the federal and (in most cases) state governments will want their cut.
-In most cases, paying quarterly estimated taxes is the best way to avoid potential tax penalties, but talk to your accountant.
-Needless to say, keep receipts and other records for every expense and every dollar of income.
-If the IRS has questions or chooses to audit you, you’ll be glad you have them.
+No matter what kind of hustle you start, the federal government and (in most cases) state governments will want their cut.
+Paying quarterly estimated taxes is usually the best way to avoid potential penalties, but you should talk to your accountant or a CFP® professional.

-Make it part of your plan
+Make it part of your roadmap

 The goal is to minimize financial risk while maximizing personal reward.
+If you want to see how your current hustle integrates into your larger journey, we're here to help.

-Facet
+The Facet difference

 FAQs